Weminal-labs/ActionsX-BE/README.md

 - mint-nft
 - voting

-You can paste the link to check the display on devnet via the link, check actions at: https://actionxapt.com/actions/devnet
+You can test the link to check the display on devnet via the link, test actions at: https://actionxapt.com/actions/devnet